Call Us Today - It's Free! Text Us

 PTSD Defense

-Since the 1970s, post-traumatic stress disorder has been used as an insanity defense.
+Since the 1970s, post-traumatic stress disorder has been recognized as a potential mental health defense for a range of crimes.
 If you have been accused of a crime and suffer from PTSD, it is important to inform your attorney of this fact, as it could help reduce the consequences you face.

 Drug Possession